-Ahead of the exciting Graffiti Artist Panel: Turning the Ephemeral into the Permanent program on Sunday, September 30, we thought we'd ask the Crewest founders some questions to get to know them a bit better before the event at the Taper Auditorium in Central Library.
-The panel will be curated by Man One and Scott "Sourdough" Power and will feature graffiti artists Chaz Bojorquez, Petal, AiseBorn, and Zoueh, who will share their unique experiences and the evolution of their work toward becoming a lasting tradition.
+Ahead of the exciting Graffiti Artist Panel: Turning the Ephemeral into the Permanent program, we thought we'd ask the Crewest founders some questions to get to know them a bit better before the event at the Taper Auditorium in Central Library.
+The panel was curated by Man One and Scott "Sourdough" Power and will feature graffiti artists Chaz Bojorquez, Petal, AiseBorn, and Zoueh, who will share their unique experiences and the evolution of their work toward becoming a lasting tradition.

 What does it take to be a graffiti artist?

 MO: It takes a lot of risk-taking and talent.
 You have to learn the street rules of the graffiti culture, learn can control, and be original.
 That includes your name and your style.
 No biters allowed!

 What book Is currently on your nightstand?

 MO: Currently some book a friend gave me on how to become a millionaire or something like that.
 I'm not going to read it but he meant well, and I feel bad throwing it out.